ChrisBrooksbank/Tutorials.CSharp/delegates.md

 ```

 And this would display 43.
-Actually you dont need tp specify Invoke explicitly, you can simplify above to :
+Actually you dont need to specify Invoke explicitly, you can simplify above to :
 ```c#
 TakesIntReturnsInt incrementerDelegate = new TakesIntReturnsInt(i => i+1);
 Console.WriteLine(incrementerDelegate(42));